BillJr99/Ursinus-CS173/_pages/Modules/exercise-iteration2.md

 info:
   points: 3
-  instructions: "Modify the Driver.java file to solve the 3x+1 problem using a loop and conditional."
+  instructions: "Modify the ThreeXPlusOne.java file to solve the 3x+1 problem using a loop and conditional."
   goals:
     - To use iteration to compute a discrete value
     - To use conditionals to make choices during each loop iteration